 - You can make the fries before starting the soup, or while it’s simmering.

 - The color of your soup will vary, depending on the color of the peppers and the color of the stock you use.

 I hope you enjoy every last spoonful (and fry!) of this French Fry Soup recipe.

 - 2 teaspoons chipotles in adobo sauce

-- 1-1/4 pounds Idaho Yukon Gold potatoes peeled and roughly chopped
+- 1¼ pound Idaho Yukon Gold potatoes, peeled, roughly chopped

 - 5 cups vegetable stock